How to Calculate Volumetric Weight for Air Freight Easily

 To understand how volumetric weight compares to actual weight, check out Volumetric Weight vs Actual Weight in Air Freight.

-Use it to check if you're shipping bubble cargo — and avoid overpaying for air freight.
+Use the Volumetric Weight Calculator to compare actual weight vs dimensional weight and check if you're shipping bubble cargo — and avoid overpaying.

 Why Volumetric Weight Matters in Air Freight